1.1 This policy takes effect on November 1, 2006.

 6.1.3 The overall performance of the real property is regularly and systematically assessed for functionality, utilization, and physical and financial performance.
 Key performance indicators and targets must be developed based on appropriate benchmarks.

 6.1.4 Acquisition, operation, maintenance and disposal strategies are developed based on the findings of the performance assessment and on an economic and program analysis that considers the full life-cycle costs and benefits of the real property options to meeting ongoing program requirements.
-These strategies must inform the development of the departmental long-term capital plan.
+To ensure the effective consideration of all suitable options, including a public-private partnership (P3), all infrastructure investments creating an asset with a lifespan of at least 20 years, and having capital costs of $100 million or more, will be subjected to a P3 screen, in consultation with PPP Canada.
+Should the assessment conclude that there is P3 potential, departments will be required to develop a P3 option among possible options.
+These strategies must inform the development of the departmental investment plan.

 6.1.5 Opportunities to earn revenues through the wider use of under-utilized real property, which is still required for program purposes, are assessed and taken advantage of.
 Such opportunities must not cause a negative impact on their programs or tenant programs, applicable policy obligations must be met and the use by others must be compatible with local land use controls.